canonical/lxd/doc/api-extensions.md

 Also adds `network` configuration key support for `macvlan` NICs to allow them to specify the associated network of the same type that they should use as the basis for the NIC device.

+## network\_type\_sriov
+Adds support for additional network type `sriov` and adds `parent` configuration key for this network type to specify which parent interface should be used for creating NIC device interfaces on top of.

+Also adds `network` configuration key support for `sriov` NICs to allow them to specify the associated network of the same type that they should use as the basis for the NIC device.